Torres del Paine Circuit

 Torres del Paine National Park, Chile

-You'll be picked up from your hotel in Puerto Natales and driven to EcoCamp Patagonia, located in the world-renowned Torres del Paine National Park.
-Upon arrival, we'll settle in for lunch and some relaxation time.
+You'll be picked up from your hotel in Puerto Natales (between 10:00 - 11:00 am) and driven to EcoCamp Patagonia, in Torres del Paine National Park.
+Upon arrival (At 1:00 pm approx.), we'll settle in for lunch and some relaxation time.
 During this period, your guide will go over the details of what promises to be an unforgettable adventure.

 In the afternoon, we'll begin our hike to Camp Serón, where we'll spend our first night.
-Thanks to the long daylight hours in the summer months, with sunset not occurring until around 11 PM, you'll have plenty of light to take in the stunning views of the Patagonian steppe, complete with its roaming guanacos and the majestic backdrop of snow-capped mountains.
+Thanks to the long daylight hours in the summer months, you'll have plenty of light to take in the stunning views of the Patagonian steppe, complete with its roaming guanacos and the majestic backdrop of snow-capped mountains.

 • Hiking Time: 4 hrs.